 - A large colourful picture of the insect

-- An illustrated information table showing when you are likely to see the bug (day or night), what it eats (plants, other animals, etc), and the approximate size of it when compared with an actual match stick.
+- An illustrated table of information showing when you are likely to see the bug (day or night); what it eats (plants, other animals, etc); and the approximate size of it when compared with an actual match stick.

-- The best part is the short concise information and description of each insect, which is given in English, Afrikaans, Zulu and Xhosa – how great is that?
+- The best part is the short concise information and description of each insect.
+All of which is given in English, Afrikaans, Zulu and Xhosa – how great is that?